Ellis Island Overwhelmed: The Strain of Immigration in 1920

 The first and second cabin passenger inspections bring the total for the week up to 18,009.

 "We need enlarged quarters," said Commissioner Wallis.
-"Ellis Island is not adequate in the face of this growing rush of immigrants.
-There is only one thing, however, of which the public can be assured.
-No matter how big the rush, we will not lose our heads and put immigrants through without proper examination.
+"Ellis Island is inadequate in the face of this growing rush of immigrants.
+However, there is only one thing the public can be assured of.
+No matter how big the rush is, we will not lose our heads and put immigrants through without proper examination.
 Too little caution in measuring immigrants to American standards in the past has been the root of much of our labor and social trouble."

 "Ellis Island is Filled to Limit," in The Leather Workers' Journal, Kansas City, MO: United Leather Workers' International Union, Vol. IV, No. 1, October 1920, p.
 16.